p2/OAuth2/README.md

 #### Implicit Grant

-An implicit grant is suitable for apps that are not capable of guarding their secret, such as distributed binaries or client-side web apps.
+An implicit grant (`response_type=token`) is suitable for apps that are not capable of guarding their secret, such as distributed binaries or client-side web apps.
 Use the `OAuth2ImplicitGrant` class to receive a token and perform requests.

 Would be nice to add another code example here, but it's pretty much the same as for the _code grant_.